stenskjaer/lbp_print/README.md

   tex                      Convert the xml to a tex-file. pdf                      Convert the xml to a tex-file and compile it into a
                            pdf.
+  recipe <recipe>          Follow recipe in config file at <file> location.

 Options:
-  --scta                   Boolean.
-When True, the <identifier> should be an
+  --scta                   Flag.
+When present, the <identifier> should be an
                            expression id of the SCTA database.
-  --local                  Boolean.
-Process local file.
+  --local                  Flag.
+When present, process local file indicated
+                           by <file> argument.
   --xslt <file>            Use a custom xslt file in place of the default
                            supplied templates.
-  --output, -o <dir>       Put results in the specified directory.
+  --output, -o <dir>       Put results in the specified directory [default: .].
+  --cache-dir <dir>        The directory where cached files should be store.
   --xslt-parameters <str>  Command line parameters that will be
                            passed to the XSLT script.
 Unfortunately, this only works with one parameter at the moment.
                            Example: --xslt-parameters "key=value"
-  --config-file <file>     Location of a config file.
+  --config-file <file>     Location of a config file in json format.
-                           [default: ~/.lbp_print.conf]
+                           [default: ~/.lbp_print.json]
   -V, --verbosity <level>  Set verbosity.
 Possibilities: silent, info, debug
                            [default: info].
   -v, --version            Show version and exit.